Horse Race Draft

 - Pair each league owner with a race horse by drawing names from two separate hats.

-- Use the final race standings to order the draft by matching owner’s position with their paired horse’s position.
+- Use the official race standings to order the draft by matching the league owner’s position with their paired horse’s position.
 Don’t worry about if there are more horses than owners, just be sure to skip unpaired horses when determining the final order.

 This basic setup for determining draft order via racing can be translated to almost any form of race you can think of.
 NASCAR, turtle racing, the Iditarod – you name it.